Alaska Department of Administration

 What if I do not receive my direct deposit by payday?

 Contact the Employee Call Center at (907) 465-3009, or EmployeeCallCenter@alaska.gov, where staff will assist in directing your call or email to the appropriate payroll contact as needed.

 Who publishes the calendar?

 The state calendar is published by the webmaster of the Division of Finance (DOF), a division of the Department of Administration.
-DOF's webmaster obtains data relating to holidays and payroll settlement (paydays) from schedules provided by the State Payroll Manager and will update future calendars as the information becomes available.
+DOF's webmaster obtains data relating to holidays and payroll settlement (paydays) from schedules provided by the State Payroll Manager.

 What if I need a calendar that isn't yet available?